Stand Up for Effective Drug Policy

 - Supply drives demand, remove a drug source and it’s replaced with another.

 Should We Prioritize Marijuana Eradication?

-Given the overwhelming opioid problem, I wonder if marijuana eradication is the best use of resources.
-I also imagine that any marijuana plants that we destroy will be replaced by marijuana from other sources via New York City.
+Given the overwhelming opioid problem, marijuana eradication is not the best use of resources.
+Further, any marijuana plants that we destroy will be replaced by marijuana from other sources.